-Otra Cosa Network is a registered Peruvian non-profit NGO (no. 11126841) and a UK Registered Charity (no. 1133680) based in Huanchaco, Trujillo on the coast of Northern Peru.
+Otra Cosa Network is a registered Peruvian non-profit NGO (no. 11126841) and a UK Registered Charity (no. 1133680) based in Huanchaco on the coast of Northern Peru.

 Otra Cosa Network runs five of our own projects, which are all part of the Huanchaco Education and Learning Programme (HELP).
-HELP is dedicated to advancing the education possibilities and resources for those living in lower-income communities in Huanchaco and the surrounding shanty towns.
+HELP is dedicated to advancing the education possibilities and resources for those living in lower-income communities in and around Huanchaco.
 Alongside this, we support several partner organisations in the area, as well as in two remote locations in northern Peru.